Vishing

 Bob sees that his attack is successful and tries to escalate by sending Alice a phishing email.

-Alice receives an email that appears to be from Mike Thompson.
+Alice receives an email that appears to be from Mike Stevens.